tidyverse/dplyr/tests/testthat/_snaps/mutate.md

     Error <dplyr:::mutate_error>
       Problem with `mutate()` column `out`.
       i `out = rnorm`.
-      x Input `out` must be a vector, not a function. i Did you mean: `out = list(rnorm)` ? i The error occurred in row 1.
+      x `out` must be a vector, not a function. i Did you mean: `out = list(rnorm)` ? i The error occurred in row 1.